 5. permanently living with Kin; or

-6. another permanent planned living arrangement; and
+6. another planned permanent living arrangement; and

-(g) a review of the proposed direction of service planning for the next six months, including:
+(f) a review of the proposed action planning for the next six months, including:

-1. the steps necessary to achieve permanency for the child; and
+1. the steps necessary to achieve permanency for the child/young adult; and

-2. the visitation schedule for the parents and the means by which the schedule will be implemented; and
+2. the visitation schedule for the parents and the means by which the schedule will be implemented.

-(h) a review of the child’s medical and dental checkups, consistent with the well-child schedule.
+(g) a review of the child/young adult’s medical and dental checkups, consistent with the well-child schedule and a review of the child’s educational needs; (h) a review of the child/young adult’s regular opportunities to engage in age or developmentally appropriate activities; and(i) for child who have reached the age of 17 years and 6 months, a review of a child’s request to continue with Department services and supports beyond the age of 18.

 (3) Structure and Format.
-A FCR shall be conducted by a three member panel consisting of:
+A FCR should be conducted by a three member panel consisting of:

-(a) a member of the FCRU, who shall convene and chair the panel; and
+(a) a member of the FCRU, who shall convene and chair the panel;

-(b) a person who may or may not be a Department employee, provided that such person may not be the social worker or the supervisor of the case under review; and
+(b) a person who may or may not be a Department employee, provided that such person may not be the social worker, supervisor or manager assigned to the case under review;

 (c) a volunteer, provided